Ventrosky/project-eon/README.md

-# project-eon
+# Project Eon

-A repo containing custom card game projects.
+A repository containing custom cards for the **Arkham Horror: The Card Game**, created and managed through [**Strange Eons**](https://strangeeons.cgjennings.ca/).

+## About

+This project focuses on creating custom investigator cards and related components for Arkham Horror LCG, just for fun.

 ## Projects

+### Arkhamler
-- **Arkhamler** – A fan-made set of cards inspired by Arkham Horror LCG.
+A fan-made set of cards inspired by colleagues at work with whom I regularly play Arkham Horror.

 ## Disclaimer